Dirk Loef of Horne

-Dirk Loef of Horne was a medieval nobleman.
+Dirk Loef of Horne was a medieval nobleman from the Holy Roman Empire.

 Family

 Dirk Loef van Horne was born in 1338 or 1339.
 He was the second son of Willem IV of Horne's marriage to Elisabeth of Kleve-Hülchrath, which was his second marriage.
 This made Dirk Loef's chances to become Lord of Horne very minimal.

 Dirk Loef van Horne was called 'Dirk Loef', because he had an uncle called Dirk van Horne (1320-?), son of Gerard I of Horne.
 'Loef' was a name popular with the Lords of Kleve.
 Uncle Dirk van Horne would succeed in becoming Lord of Perwez, and is therefore also known as Dirk of Perwez.
 Dirk of Perwez would try to help the sons of Willem IV of Horne's second marriage to claim their part of the inheritance of Gerard II of Horne.

-Early Years
+Early years

 Dirk Loef was first mentioned on 1 September 1344.
 On that date John III, Duke of Brabant gave the children of Willem IV's second marriage: Willem (V), Dirk Loef, Arnold and Elisabeth, a heath and some other lands near Heeze.
 This was later known as the Vrije Grond Heerlijkheid Heeze.